subedisapana/blog/_posts/2023-09-11-computational-genomics.md

 _Genome, Gene, and Central Dogma_

 This whole process of going from DNA to mRNA to protein is like the central dogma of molecular biology.
 It's a way cell transfer information from DNA to proteins.
-Proteins are like the key ingredients.They do everything in the cell, from building structure to carring out chemical reactions.
+Proteins are like the key ingredients.
+They do everything in the cell, from building structure to carring out chemical reactions.